 -

-Check depth and walkway clearance, not just wall width; deep sofas can change traffic flow quickly.
+Check depth and walkway clearance, not just wall width; deep sofas can change traffic flow fast.

 -

-Add felt pads or sliders immediately; it protects floors and can help stop a sofa from moving over time.
+Add felt pads or sliders right away; it protects floors and can help stop a sofa from moving over time.

 -

-If you work on the sofa, add a dedicated lumbar pillow; small support beats constant posture shifting.
+If you work from the sofa, use a dedicated lumbar pillow; a small support change beats constant posture shifting.

 -

-For velvet, keep a soft brush or lint roller nearby and do a quick pass after TV time.
+For velvet, keep a soft brush or lint roller nearby and do a quick pass after longer sits.

 -

-For deep seats, plan for an ottoman or footrest so you can relax without slouching.
+For deep seats, plan on an ottoman or footrest so you can relax without slouching.

 -

-Rotate where you sit during the first few weeks to spread break-in more evenly.
+Rotate where you sit during the first few weeks so break-in happens more evenly.

 -